sdubadzelau/junior-java-training-course/docs/15-agile-software-development.md

 15. How is the development team organized in scrum?
     1. Self-organized
 16. Which skills should members of the development team possess?
-    1. multiple IT skills - The development team should have multiple IT skills in order to view different tasks in different ways.
+    1. Multiple IT skills - The development team should have multiple IT skills in order to view different tasks in different ways.
 17. How is focus one of the important values of scrum?
-    1. There are specific deliverables for certain durations of time. - Small deliverables are usually made within a two-week timeframe, and should be met in the designated durations of time.
+    1. There are specific deliverables for certain durations of time.
+    - Small deliverables are usually made within a two-week timeframe,
+    - and should be met in the designated durations of time.
 18. What is a Daily Scrum?
     1. An opportunity for the Development Team to synchronize their work.
 19. When is the sole use of Agile tools inefficient within the scrum?
-    1. when the stakeholders lack the adoption of Agile. - All stakeholders need to adopt the Agile methodology in order for it to succeed.
+    1. when the stakeholders lack the adoption of Agile.
+       - All stakeholders need to adopt the Agile methodology in order for it to succeed.
 #### Agile Software Engineering Techniques
 20. How should a widening gap between the completed work and total scope be interpreted in a Burn Up Chart?
     1. There is too much work, and it will probably be unachievable before the sprint completes.